-Attendance: Student attendance levels at HTH during the 2021-22 school year were significantly lower than any previous year.
-This high rate of absenteeism was a direct result of the COVID-19 pandemic, which caused many students to miss school due to illness, quarantine, or family situation.
-Because chronic absenteeism resulted from pandemic conditions, HTH did not implement any of its chronic absenteeism interventions which have been very successful in previous years.
-HTH intends to implement these interventions during the 2022-23 school year, should pre-pandemic conditions return.
+Attendance: Student attendance levels at HTH during the 2022-23 school year are higher than during the 2021-22 school year, but still lower than pre-pandemic levels.
+This high rate of absenteeism is connected to the COVID-19 pandemic, which caused many students to miss school due to illness, quarantine, or family situation.
+HTH implemented a "Spring Into School" campaign during March 2023 to focus on increasing student attendance.
+HTH intents to resume implementation of chronic absenteeism interventions at the start of the 2023-24 school year.

-Math Instruction: Prior to the pandemic, HTH math scores were improving, and the most recent LCFF evaluation rubric for math was at yellow.
-HTH does believe math achievement could improve further.
-HTH continues to focus on math instruction by further implementing Cognitively Guided Instruction (CGI).
+Math Instruction: Prior to the pandemic, HTH math scores were improving, and the most recent LCFF evaluation rubric for math was at orange.
+HTH's current dashboard math indicator is: Low.
+HTH does believe math achievement must improve.
+HTH continues to focus on math instruction by further implementing Cognitively Guided Instruction (CGI) and has implemented the Illustrative Mathematics curriculum.
 CGI is an evidence-based, student-centered, philosophical framework and set of teaching practices that supports and builds on students' problem-solving abilities.
 CGI lessons use a "launch, explore, discuss" lesson structure that includes individual problem-solving, as well as whole class discussion of different problem-solving strategies students used to deepen connections and understanding of the underlying mathematical ideas.
-HTH math teachers will continue to receive professional development in this area.
+HTH math teachers will continue to receive professional development in the area of mathematics instruction.

-Literacy Instruction: Prior to the pandemic, the HTH dashboard showed that English Language Arts scores were improved as compared to last year and the LCFF evaluation rubric for English Language Arts was at green.
-HTH believes literacy achievement could improve further, particularly at the elementary and middle school level.
-As a result, HTH has increased focus on literacy instruction by providing additional professional development opportunities.
+Literacy Instruction: Prior to the pandemic, the HTH dashboard showed that English Language Arts scores were improving and the LCFF evaluation rubric for English Language Arts was at green.
+HTH's current dashboard English Language Arts indicator is: Low.
+HTH believes literacy achievement must improve.
+As a result, HTH has increased focus on literacy instruction by providing additional professional development opportunities and adopting new literacy materials aligned to the Science of Reading.
 HTH teachers will receive training in literacy practices and interventions, with a particular focus on EL students and students who have been adversely affected by the COVID-19 pandemic.